IBM/crud-using-nodejs-and-db2/README.md

 Steps To Create Schema and Tables:

 * Connect to the database `homesalesdb` NOTE: This command may not work for sometime, since the container takes some time to create the database.
-If this command doesn work, please wait a couple minutes and then try again.
+If this command doesn work, please wait a couple of minutes and then try again.

 ```bash
 db2 connect to homesalesdb